Zakareya-Chehime/ShootinRayOptimizer/README.md

 ## The Problem

 Adam and SGD are local optimizers.
 They follow the gradient from wherever they start and converge to the nearest basin.
 On multimodal surfaces with many peaks, they get stuck regardless of how well their hyperparameters are tuned.
-This is a structural limitation, not a tuning problem.

 ## The Idea

-After climbing to a local maximum via gradient ascent, RSO fires rays outward in evenly-spaced directions.
+Imagine you're a climber trying to reach the highest peak in a mountain range.
+One way you could try and find the highest peak is as follows: Start at the base of a random mountain and climb it.
+Once you're at the top look around, do you see taller mountains?
+If yes make a note for each.
+Then, if those mountains are at least 5% higher than the one you were standing on, climb up them and whichever is tallest is the one you'll pick.
+Granted this is a lot of work for you as a climber but given enough time you will eventually find the highest mountain.
+This is the idea of this optimizer, although of course the analogy could use some work in certain areas.
+A quick side note, the optimizer conducts gradient **ascent** on the **negative** version of a loss surface.
+This is done purely so I can keep the analogy of the mountain climber looking around and no other reason, since solving for the maximum of a negative loss surface is equivalent to minimizing a normal loss surface.
+The optimizer starts in a random area and, after climbing to a local maximum via gradient **ascent**, RSO fires rays outward in evenly spaced directions.
 Each ray walks forward until it finds a region meaningfully higher than the current position.
 Gradient ascent then runs from the top-k landing points by value.
-This cycle repeats until no improvement is found or a maximum iteration count is reached.
+This cycle repeats until no meaningful improvement is found or a maximum iteration count is reached.

 ```
 Climb → Scout → Climb from best landings → repeat